In which I touched base with the mastermind behind Salvia Palth and Adore, 1996.

 - The most complete number for body and mind.
 Rest in peace Capital Steez.

-You can follow Dylan on Instagram at @adore1996.
+You can follow Daniel on Instagram at @adore1996.
 Check out Salvia Palth and Adore, 1996 on iTunes and Spotify.